Criticism of religion: History of criticism

-The 18th-century American Enlightenment political philosopher and religious skeptic Thomas Paine is especially noteworthy both for his contributions to the cause of the American Revolution and his writings in defense of Deism alongside the criticism of Abrahamic religions.
+The 18th-century American Enlightenment political philosopher and religious skeptic Thomas Paine criticized the Abrahamic religions.
 In The Age of Reason (1793–1794) and other writings he advocated Deism, promoted reason and freethought, and argued against institutionalized religions in general and the Christian doctrine in particular.

 In the early 21st century, the New Atheists became focal polemicists in modern criticism of religion.
 The four authors come from widely different backgrounds and have published books which have been the focus of criticism of religion narratives, with over 100 books and hundreds of scholarly articles commenting on and critiquing the "Four Horsemen's" works.
 Their books and articles have spawned debate in multiple fields of inquiry and are heavily quoted in popular media (online forums, YouTube, television and popular philosophy).
-In The End of Faith, philosopher Sam Harris focuses on violence among other toxic qualities of religion.
-In Breaking the Spell, philosopher Daniel Dennett focuses on the question of "why we believe strange things".
-In The God Delusion, biologist Richard Dawkins covers almost every facet of religion, injecting both snarky irony and humor.
-In God Is Not Great, journalist and polemicist Christopher Hitchens focused on how religious forces attack human dignity and on the corruption of religious organizations.
-In the Oxford Handbook of Atheism, according to Thomas Zenc the four books were published during a time of intense debate on political, religious and sociological questions.
-The works share many common themes yet notably differ in scope, style and content.
-According to Zenc, while the beginnings of a broader narrative (New Atheism) seems to have emerged, it does not stand up to the full definition of a movement.
+In The End of Faith, philosopher Sam Harris focused on what he perceived as negative qualities of religion including violence.
+In Breaking the Spell, philosopher Daniel Dennett focused on the question of "why we believe strange things".
+In The God Delusion, biologist Richard Dawkins discussed religion broadly.
+In God Is Not Great, journalist and polemicist Christopher Hitchens claimed religious forces attack human dignity and wrote about corruption in religious organizations.

 Origin and function of religion

 Social construct

 Dennett and Harris have asserted that theist religions and their scriptures are not divinely inspired, but man made to fulfill social, biological and political needs.
 Dawkins balances the benefits of religious beliefs (mental solace, community building and promotion of virtuous behavior) against the drawbacks.
-Such criticisms treat religion as a social construct and thus just another human ideology.
+Such criticisms treat religion as a social construct, and thus just another human ideology.